 There’s something special about exploring the streets of New Orleans and wandering into a restaurant for breakfast or lunch.
-Whether you’re looking for traditional American options or Creole and Cajun inspired recipes the city’s dining scene provides endless options, particularly in the French Quarter.
-These five spots offer something from everyone, from bacon and eggs to elegant French pastries.
+Whether you’re looking for traditional American fare or Creole and Cajun-inspired recipes the city’s dining scene provides endless options, particularly in the French Quarter.
+These five spots cater to every taste, from bacon and eggs to elegant French pastries.

-Stanley serves New Orleans style breakfast and brunch all day, from a location abutting Jackson Square with views of the Cathedral and the hustle and bustle along the riverfront.
+Stanley serves New Orleans-style breakfast and brunch all day, from a location abutting Jackson Square with views of the Cathedral and the hustle and bustle along the Riverfront.
 Menu options reflect the influence of Creole and Cajun cuisine on otherwise standard American fare.
-The eggs benedict comes on a po boy, and the French toast comes with bananas foster.
-Stanley also offers house made ice creams and Italian sodas.
+The eggs Benedict comes in the form of a po-boy, and the French toast comes with bananas Foster.
+Stanley also offers house-made ice creams and Italian sodas.

-The Ruby Slipper has something for everyone.
-Husband and wife owners Jennifer and Erich Weishaupt started the restaurant in 2008 in Mid-city, and now there are seven locations around the city.
+Husband and wife owners Jennifer and Erich Weishaupt started the restaurant in 2008 in Mid-City, and now there are six locations around the city alone (with more in Baton Rouge and out of state).
 Affordable, everyday options like eggs, pancakes, and French toast dominate the menu, but there’s an attention to detail and New Orleans-inspired flare that makes it different from breakfast restaurants outside the city.
-The mix and match benedicts are wildly popular, with options including eggs cochon – with slow cooked pork, eggs, and hollandaise on a biscuit, as well as the Chicken St. Charles – fried chicken, eggs, and a tasso cream sauce.
-Lines here tend to be long, but a bustling bar and breakfast-focused cocktail menu help to keep the crowd patient.